TaraJura/AimBot/README.md

 Please dont use it on main account !

-Riot should see this github and make detection for this !!!
+Riot should see this and make detection for this !!!

 # Q: